lorencerri/sourcecode-public/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea for this project.
+This is only an outline, you are not required to follow it.
 title: ''
 labels: ''
 assignees: ''